Procedures and Guidelines

 General information

 • Completion of the immunization requirements is the responsibility of the student as well as any associated costs.
-Most immunizations are covered by your Provincial Health card, with the exception of the Two Step Tuberculin skin test, which will cost $80 payable by debit or credit at your first visit
+Most immunizations are covered by your Provincial Health card.

 • CONSENT: Immunization records and/or serology results will be shared with your college and clinical placements throughout your studies as required – this is to ensure your safety and the safety of your patients.
-You are required to sign a consent form to authorize sharing of this information
+You are required to sign an immunization consent form to authorize sharing of this information.

 Immunization instructions for students entering Year 1